 Stoke City Football Club are an English professional football team based in Staffordshire.
-They are currently a member of the Premier League.
+They are currently a member of the Championship.
 One of the founding members of the Football League, Stoke City is also the second oldest professional football club in the world.

 Stoke City history begins in 1863.
 Students from the Charterhouse School founded a football team and named it Stoke Ramblers.
 The first recorded Stoke Ramblers match was played in 1868.
 The club’s founder Harry Arnold captained the side and scored the first ever goal in the club’s history.

 The Victoria Cricket Ground was the first home of the Stoke Ramblers, but as the team garnered interest from the local area, a larger stadium was required.
 The club moved to Sweetings Field in 1875.

 Stoke Ramblers then merged with Stoke Victoria Cricket Club, and this new side became Stoke F.C.
 Stoke moved to the Victoria Ground, and soon after dropped their amateur title and became a professional club.

 Stoke became founder members of the Football League in 1888.
 However, Stoke struggled and finished bottom of the league in their first two seasons.
 At that time, a club had to apply to be re-elected to the Football League if they finished bottom.
 Stoke’s first application was successful but in 1890 their application failed, and the club moved to the Football Alliance.

 Stoke won the Football Alliance title, and with that they were re-elected back into the Football League fold.
 Stoke settled in much better and spent 15 years in the Football League, now called the First Division.